 to be done and deduct the reasonable cost thereof from any payments due and owing Contractor or from the Performance Bond, in addition to any other remedies provided herein.

 Carts and Dumpsters.
-The City provides MSW and Recycling Carts.
-Yard Waste carts shall be provided by the contractor.
+The City provides Recycling Carts..
 Recycling Contactor shall provide one (1) yard or two

 (2) yard dumpsters to multi-unit (MUDA) properties or larger 4–8-yard dumpsters to multi- unit (MUDB) properties as requested by the Property Owner.
 Contractor may not charge additional fees for dumpster provision.
 Carts shall be handled with reasonable care to avoid damage and are to be replaced in an upright position on the alley or boulevard, or in the location they were found for multi-unit properties.
 Carts shall not be placed, or replaced, in the street.
+If the Resident/property manager has not left an appropriate area to replace the cart due to snow or ice, the Contractor will return the cart to the location where the Resident set it out.

 Location of Collection.
-Except for Walk-Up Service, all carts which are within six (6) feet of the alley or boulevard curb line shall be collected.
+Except for Walk-Up Service, all carts which are within four (4) feet of the alley or boulevard curb line shall be collected.
 Carts that are encased by more than one (1) foot of snow, or that are on top of a snowbank may not at the discretion of the contractor be collected.
 Documentation shall be provided for non-collection.
+Carts without 2 feet of clearance on all sides may not be collected.

 Walk-Up Service.

 Contractor shall provide Walk-Up Service upon notification by the City to each such resident to with physical limitations at no additional charge.
 When approving walk-up services, the collection locations will be determined mutually by the Contractor and City.
-The collection location will be visible from the street or alley.
+The collection location will be visible from the street or alley and where the driver can walk to the cart without going up or down more than five stairs or opening a closed gate.
 Bulky Items/Problem Materials shall be placed at the normal (non-walk-up) collection location.

-Walk-up Collection of Carts can be paid for by Properties who are not eligible for such Services as an Additional Service Option.
-The Contractor shall begin service within seven (7) days of notification by the City of the additional service.
-City shall include the price of the additional fee for Walk-up Service on the next payment(s) to Contractor.
+Contractor.

 Verification of Collection.
 City staff may be deployed at any time to assess and provide confirmation of Collection.
 Should there be a disagreement about the ability to Collect or if collection occurred, the City Solid Waste Supervisor (or designee) and the Contractor’s route supervisor will conduct a site visit to survey the situation and make a joint determination.
 If no agreement can be made, the matter will move to mediation.